 Future plans: Continue to seek sites to purchase in order to expand and support redevelopment efforts.
+Demo and remove 723 9th Street building.
+Routine maintenance and upgrades will continue.

 Prosser Wine and Food Park

 This 90-acre site is located two miles northeast of the City of Prosser along the south bank of the Yakima River.
 Rail service is provided by Burlington Northern Santa Fe Railway.
 The Port has sold a majority of the site to private industry, but retains a park area, along with a 15,000 square foot development building.
 A 32-acre orchard property is adjacent to the west side of the park, and has been purchased by the Port for future development.